Epiphany on the Columbia South Lawn

 Against a bough

-On that student dell,
+In that rummescent dell,

-Not expecting much
+Not expecting much,

-(Dreams, Philippics,
+(Dreams, portents,

 When an unexpected swell